joeferraro/MavensMate-SublimeText/README.md

 3. Search for `MavensMate`
 4. Hit `Enter`

+**NOTE:** If you would like to install prerelease versions of MavensMate for Sublime Text, you must add `"MavensMate"` to your Package Control `"install_prereleases"` user setting.

 ##Setup

 In order to get started using MavensMate for Sublime Text, you should be aware of a few important settings.
-MavensMate settings follow the Sublime Text convention of providing default settings in [JSON format](https://en.wikipedia.org/wiki/JSON) that can be overwritten via a user settings file.
+MavensMate for Sublime Text settings follow the Sublime Text convention of providing default settings in [JSON format](https://en.wikipedia.org/wiki/JSON) that can be overwritten via a user settings file.
 To view MavensMate default and user settings, use the MavensMate menu in the top menu bar: `MavensMate > Settings`.

+**NEW IN v5**: Most settings formerly found within Sublime Text have been moved to the "Global Settings" which can be found within mavensmate-app.
+To access/update those settings, use the `MavensMate` menu in Sublime Text and select `Settings > Global Settings`.

-###Important Settings
+###Important Global Settings

-####mm_workspace
+####Workspaces (mm_workspace)

 You must configure the `mm_workspace` setting before creating a new MavensMate project.
 You may set `mm_workspace` to a single path on your local filesystem or an array of paths.